 It’s ok to do things I enjoy or think I might enjoy, even if I’m not the best at it.
 There’s not enough time in life to master everything.
 Doesn’t mean I can’t have fun dabbling.

-Lesson #6: Just because something seems impossible doesn’t mean it is.
+Life lesson learned: Just because something seems impossible doesn’t mean it is.

 Impossible situations can replace joy with hopelessness.
 Productivity with defeat.